 Visiting a nature reserve throughout the seasons offers fantastic wildlife watching opportunities – autumn is a season of spectacle as nature prepares for the colder months ahead, while in summer visiting birds depart for warmer climes, replaced by travellers from the far north, fleeing the Arctic winter.

-Here is our expert guide to the best nature reserves to visit in Britain, with contribution from the Wildlife Trust
+Here is our expert guide to the best nature reserves to visit in the UK for walks and wildlife watching.

 What is a nature reserve?